NBility-Model/NBility-business-capabilities-Archi/README.md

 # NBility-business-capabilities-Archi

-This repo contains NBility-business-capabilities model version 2.1.
+This repo contains NBility-business-capabilities model version 2.1 in Archi format.

 # Installation
 The use the NBility-business-capabilities you need [Archi](https://www.archimatetool.com/).